Relocating Guildford sewage treatment works

 Why we’re moving Guildford STW

-Guildford STW is currently located on land allocated for the council’s Slyfield Area Regeneration Project (SARP), which will include the new Weyside Urban Village.
-We’ve agreed to relocate our STW so Guildford Borough Council can bring this plan to life.
+Guildford STW is currently located on land allocated as part of the Slyfield Area Regeneration Project (SARP) allocated in Guildford Borough Local Plan, which will include the new Weyside Urban Village.
+We’ve agreed to relocate our STW so this plan can be developed.

 Guildford Borough Council is funding the relocation project, and we’re working closely together to ensure a smooth overlap on both our projects.